phoenix125/ConanServerUtility_Phoenix125_Edition/readme.txt

 (2019-01-10) v1.1
 - Added separate announcement options for mod updates and server updates.
 - Fixed: Server would restart with each update check, even if server was up-to-date.
+- Simplified the .ini file:Changed "MCRCON" wording to "In Game" for announcements and elimited the need to assign a directory for mcrcon.

 (2019-01-09) v1.0 Initial Release
 This Phoenix125 Edition has two new features added to Dateranoth's original ConanServerUtility: